Mushaf of Ali: Existence

 It is widely believed that Ali ibn Abi Talib, cousin and son-in-law of the Islamic prophet Muhammad, compiled his own transcript of the Quran, the central religious text in Islam.
 The recension of Ali was perhaps the earliest of its kind.
 An exception is the Sunni traditionist Abu Dawud al-Sijistani who contends that Ali only memorized the Quran.
 There are indeed reports that Ali and some other companions of Muhammad collected the verses of the Quran in writing during the lifetime of the prophet, while some other Shia and Sunni reports indicate that Ali prepared his codex immediately after the death of Muhammad in 632 CE.
 This preoccupation of Ali with his codex thus justifies in some Sunni sources his widely-rumored absence in the Saqifa meeting where Abu Bakr was elected caliph after Muhammad died.
 The Islamicist Hossein Modarressi therefore suggests that this latter group of reports was circulated to imply consensus over the choice of Abu Bakr.

 In his codex, Ali may have arranged the verses in the order by which they were revealed to Muhammad, according to the Sunni scholars Ibn Sa'd, al-Dhahabi, and al-Suyuti, and the early historian Ibn al-Nadim.
 Their account, however, may not be consistent with other reports about the codex, including those by the Shia-leaning historian al-Ya'qubi and the Sunni historian al-Shahrastani.
 The codex of Ali may have also included additional information, either esoteric interpretations (ta'wil) of the verses, according to the Shia scholars al-Kulayni, al-Mufid, and al-Tabarsi, or information on the abrogated verses of the Quran, according to al-Suyuti.

 The codex of Ali, however, was not widely circulated.
 By some Shia accounts, Ali offered his codex for official use after the death of Muhammad but was turned down.
 Such reports are given by al-Ya'qubi and the Shia traditionist Ibn Shahrashub, among others.
 Alternatively, Modarressi speculates that Ali offered his codex for official use to Uthman during his caliphate but the caliph rejected it in favor of other variants available to him.
 This rejection may have in turn compelled Ali to withdraw his codex in protest, similar to Abd-Allah ibn Mas'ud, another companion who stood aloof when Uthman prepared his recension.
 As for its fate, it is believed in Twelver Shia that the codex of Ali has been handed down from every imam to his successor, as part of the esoteric knowledge available to the Twelve Imams.
 The codex would be finally revealed with the reappearance of their Hidden Imam, Muhammad al-Mahdi, who is expected to eradicate injustice and evil at the end of time.

-The first three verses of the sura al-Buruj (85:1–3) in what might be a folio from the Mushaf of Ali, kept in the library of the Imam Ali shrine in Najaf, Iraq.